 On Mac, open System Preferences > Network, select Ethernet Port, and set Configure ipv4 to Using DHCP from the dropdown menu.

-On PC, open Control Panel > Network and Sharing Centre.
+On Windows, open Control Panel > Network and Sharing Centre.
 Click on your Local Area Network, in the resulting pop-up select Properties.
 You should see another pop-up, from this select Internet Protocol Version 4 (TCP/IPv4) and then Properties.
 In the next pop-up select Obtain IP address automatically followed by OK.

 Nucleus2 Remote Settings: